Get-Your/Get-Your/README.md

         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

+# Email Settings
+SendGrid is the service used in this app to send automated email to users, although an upcoming change will be to use [`django-anymail`](https://anymail.dev/en/stable) with the SendGrid option order to genericize the email code.

+# Phone Settings
+Twilio is the service used in this app to [send SMS](#sending-sms) and [receive voice calls](#call-forwarding).
+For the best user experience, the recommended number that accepts calls is the same number that automated SMS are sent from (the `TWILIO_NUMBER` configuration variable).
+The [call-forwarding](#call-forwarding) section goes through the steps of setting up the SMS-sender number to forward voice calls to a real phone number.

+## Sending SMS
+Something here about how to set up Twilio to send SMS...

+## Call-Forwarding
+Voice calls from users are set up for simple pass-through forwarding.
+This is configured from the Twilio console.

+### Call-Forwarding Setup
+Twilio provides a simple page for initial setup, found at https://www.twilio.com/code-exchange/simple-call-forwarding under the default 'Quick Deploy to Twilio' tab.
+If the admin is already logged in to Twilio, all fields except 'My Phone Number' under Step 2 are prefilled.
+Fill in the number to forward to and select 'Deploy this application'.

+![Twilio Quick Deploy a forwarding number][1]

+To change the forwarding number, see [Call-Forwarding Configuration](#call-forwarding-configuration).

+## Call-Forwarding Configuration
+To reconfigure the voice forwarding function or change the target phone number, navigate to the function in the Twilio console.

+1. From the initial screen once logged in to Twilio, select 'Explore Products +'.

+1. Under the Developer Tools section, find 'Functions and Assets'.
+Select the pushpin icon to pin in to the Twilio sidebar navigation.

+    > The sidenav will likely not look like the screenshot; all that matters here is the 'Functions and Assets' section.

+    ![Pin 'Functions and Assets' to Twilio sidebar][2]

+1. Once it's on the sidenav, expand Functions and Assets and select Services.

+1. Select the name of call-forwarding service, shown here with the Twilio default "forward-call".

+    ![Call-forwarding service via Twilio Functions][3]

+1. The screen that opens allows editing of key files, including the `/forward-call` JS function that runs the service.
+For updating a phone number (e.g.changing the forward-to phone number or the affected Twilio number), however, select the 'Environment Variables' option.

+    ![Environment Variables option for the forward-call function][4]

+1. The `TWILIO_PHONE_NUMBER` and `MY_PHONE_NUMBER` values are the numbers that users can call and the forward-to number, respectively.

+    ![Environment variables used by the forward-call function][5]

+    To edit a value, select the 'Edit' option.
+Ensure that the new number is input with the same format as the currently-displayed value (e.g. "+\<country_code\>...").
+When finished, select the 'Update' button; the log directly below the environment variables should show 'updating' then 'saved', at which point the new number is in effect.

+    > The 'Deploy All' button at the bottom of the window is unnecessary for just changing environment variables.

+    ![Updating an environment variable in the forward-call function][6]

 # Request a Consultation

 The Get FoCo team is proud of the product we've created and we've released it as open-source to encourage its use in other organizations.
 If you'd like a consultation for implementing in your organization, please contact any of the program contributors with what you're looking for and we'll be in touch: